 Mike grew up in Warren, Connecticut and moved to Virginia in 1999.
 In 2005 Mike joined the staff of J.T.
 Morriss & Son.
 After completing the Mortuary Science Program at John Tyler Community College, Mike became a licensed funeral director in 2007.
 Prior to coming to J.T.
 Morriss & Son, Mike served eight years in the U.S. Army as a Mortuary Affairs Specialist.
 He and his wife, Tamara, have two children, Ethan and Savannah and it is with his family that Mike finds his greatest enjoyments.
 In addition, Mike is also a proud member of the VFW.

 Mike was born in Rockbridge County, VA and graduated from Buffalo Gap High School in 2001.
 Mike has been a member of J.T.
 Morriss & Son staff since 2014.
-After relocating to the Richmond area he graduated with his degree in funeral service from John Tyler Community College, and in 2007 became a licensed funeral director.
-Mike is married to his wife Lauren and has three children, Owen, Ryleigh and Cullen.
+After relocating to the Richmond area he graduated with a degree in funeral service from John Tyler Community College, and in 2007 became a licensed funeral director.
+Mike has three children, Ryleigh, Cullen, and Romie Caswell Cochran.
 When not in the office Mike enjoys spending time with his family, hunting, fishing and coaching football.
 Mike has been a member of several civic organizations throughout his career as well as a member of the Virginia Historical Society.